Five-foot way: Batavia

 Batavia (now Jakarta) became a capital of the Dutch East India Company in the early 17th century.
-As soon as Jan Pieterszoon Coen, Governor-General of the Dutch East India Company(VOC) occupied the port town of Jayakarta, he started construction of the capital in European way.
-In the middle of the 17th century, Johan Nieuhof, described two market buildings run parallel with central galleries.
+As soon as Jan Pieterszoon Coen, Governor-General of the Dutch East India Company (VOC) occupied the port town of Jayakarta, he started construction following European fashion.
+In the middle of the 17th century, Johan Nieuhof, described how two market buildings run parallel with central galleries.
 Nieuhof further mentioned that the building were divided into 'five walks' or galleries.
 It has been speculated that the 'five walks' are the kaki lima, referring to the space rather than the width of the passage'.

-When the British East India Company(EIC) ruled Dutch East Indies during the Napoleonic War, Thomas Stamford Raffles was appointed the Lieutenant-Governor of the Dutch East Indies in 1811–1815.
-Raffles was in Batavia in 1811–1815 as a governor during the British Java period and may have observed the verandahs, footways and continuous eaves of the Batavia.
+When the British East India Company (EIC) ruled the Dutch East Indies during the Napoleonic War, Thomas Stamford Raffles was appointed the Lieutenant-Governor of the Dutch East Indies in 1811–1815.
+Raffles was in Batavia in 1811–1815 as governor during the British Java period and may have observed the verandahs, footways and continuous eaves of Batavia.
 It has been claimed that Raffles ordered the construction of walkways of around five feet wide in front of shops in Batavia.

 Singapore

-In 1819, Raffles founded modern Singapore, and it was in Singapore that the five-foot way became firmly established as an architectural feature of the region, when Stamford Raffles included this and other details in his Town Plan of 1822.
+Raffles founded modern Singapore in 1819, and that is where the five-foot way became firmly established as an architectural feature of the region.
+He included this and other details in his Town Plan of 1822.
 Raffles issued a set of instructions on how the new colony may be organised in his plan for Singapore in 1822.
-He stipulated that the buildings in the newly established colony should be uniform, and should be built of brick and tiles to reduce fire risks.
-He added that:
+He stipulated that the buildings in the newly established colony should be uniform and should be built of brick and tiles to reduce fire risks.
+He added:

-This became the five-foot way, and this feature of shophouses in Singapore was observable by the 1840s from the drawings of Singapore John Turnbull Thomson.
+This became the five-foot way, and this feature of shophouses in Singapore was observable by the 1840s from the drawings of surveyor and engineer John Turnbull Thomson.
 The land leaseholder had to provide public walkways of certain width in front of their shops and houses.
 As they constructed the second floor above the public walkways, it formed roofed continuous walkways along the street.
 Although it was planned as a public walkway, the five-foot way would also become a place for hawkers to trade, and it was used as retail, storage, and even living spaces.
-Attempts in Singapore to clear the walkways of hawkers who were obstructing the walkway in the 1880s led to the so-called "Verandah Riots".
+Attempts in Singapore to clear the walkways of hawkers who were obstructing the walkway in the 1880s led to the so-called Verandah Riots.

+British traveller Isabella Bird provided a vivid description of the bustling local five-footway, offering a rare perspective from the late 19th century: